SR-22 Insurance After DWI In Louisiana

 Having an SR22 license could be challenging and even a mysterious process for many.
-With our seasoned attorneys at Carl Barkemeyer, we will be able to guide you through the process of obtaining an SR22 license.
+With our seasoned DWI attorneys at the Barkemeyer Law Firm, we will be able to guide you through the process of obtaining an SR22 license.

 The SR-22 license is a supplemental insurance certificate to an insurance policy, and not the insurance policy itself.
 This certificate serves as proof that a driver whose license has been suspended, can undertake the financial responsibility of the insurance policy.
 Usually, this certificate is given by the insurance company, under the supervision of the Department of Motor Vehicles to drivers who are considered as a risk to the public or in traffic, probably as a result of a DUI conviction or a record of driving under the influence of alcohol or any other mind-altering substance.